Parking Lot Safety

 Baptism: All students must receive the Sacrament of Baptism prior to receiving the Sacrament of Reconciliation, First Eucharist and/or Confirmation.
 If a child is seven or older and is not baptized – or – is delayed in the reception of Eucharist, please contact Bridget Klawitter at the Parish Office: 262-679-1773.

 In the Archdiocese of Milwaukee, preparation for the sacraments of Reconciliation and Eucharist normally occurs during a child’s second grade year.
-St. Leonard policy requires children be enrolled in Christian Formation either here or at another Catholic church or school for one full year before they can begin their preparation for the sacraments.
+St. Leonard policy requires children be enrolled in Christian Formation either here or at another Catholic church or school for one full year before they can begin their preparation for the two sacraments.
 This ensures each child begins to develop a foundation in faith formation and the understanding that the celebration of the sacraments is a lifelong process.

 First Reconciliation: Preparation for First Reconciliation is completed in the fall semester of a child's second year of formation (please see above statement on preparation).
 This study culminates in all second year students attending a reconciliation prayer service in December.
 Attendance at this service is a required part of the program.
 You and your child determine if he or she is ready to receive the sacrament at the end of the service.
-An informational parent meeting will be held in October – one parent is required to attend this important meeting.
+A required informational parent meeting will be held – one parent is required to attend this important meeting.